Table of Contents

 Sometimes, Audacity also may save created projects under this path: C:\Users\UserName\Documents\Audacity.

 Step 3.
-Select AUP files with .aup extension, copy and save them to the target storage location as backup.
+Select AUP files with .aup extension, copy and save them to the target storage location as a backup.

 # 2. Use Automated Backup Software for Help